emilypx/appfair.github.io/index.md

 (Note that in addition to these artifacts, GitHub also automatically includes a "Source code (zip)" and "Source code (tar.gz)" archive in the releases; these are 'shallow' source archives without the dependent code; for access to the complete archive of source code that was used to actually build an application, the generated `App-Name-source.tgz` release artifact should be used).

+### Validating your app with validate_app.yml

+Your `/APP-ORG/App` fork will include a GitHub action at `.github/workflows/validate_app.yml` that will perform the same validations of your app's organization and metadata that the `integrate` phase will perform upon submission of an `integration` PR.
+This allows you to ensure that while developing your app, all the required tests and validations continue to pass, which increases the likelihood that your app will pass the eventual `integrate-releases` phases.

+All you need to do to enable that the validation action runs on every commit to your `main` branch is to enable the actions in the `Actions` tab of your `/APP-ORG/App` fork's page.

+# The App Fair Catalog

 ## App Fair Catalog Requirements